CodeJonesW/Wills_Blog/assets/blog-posts/building-with-cloudflare.md

 ### Introduction

-The demand for scalable, high-performing, and cost-efficient solutions is constantly growing.
-Serverless architecture has revolutionized how developers build and deploy modern applications, eliminating the need to manage infrastructure and enabling a focus on writing code.
 My goal is to find the best way to quickly deploy scalable applications to the web.
-Cloudflare offers a comprehensive platform, and in this article, I'll cover my experience using Pages, Workers, and D1 to build my application.
+Cloudflare offers a variety of products to help developers do just that.
+I'll cover my experience using Pages, Workers, and D1 to build my application.

 ### Why Use Cloudflare's Serverless Platform?